dlr-sp/swigbind11/README.md

 Most newer projects rely on *pybind11* and even large exiting code bases, such as, *tensorflow*[^1], made the transition to *pybind11*.
-While SWIG is extremely powerful with its support for a large number of languages, it has its shortcomings w.r.t. supporting modern C++ standard.
-Development somewhat stalled and with the increasing complexity of C++ it is unlikely SWIG will ever catch up.
+While SWIG is extremely powerful with its support for a large number of languages, it has its shortcomings w.r.t. supporting modern C++ standards.
+There seems to be little development in this direction and with the increasing complexity of C++ it is unlikely SWIG will ever catch up.
 The scope of *pybind11* is much more focused: the goal is to enable the generation of Python bindings employing modern C++ itself.
 As such, *pybind11* does not have to process and transform C++ code to generate the glue code for the Python bindings, but rather *pybind11* provides a C++ library to enable the developer to generate this glue code easily, as part of regular C++ library.

 While creating Python modules using *pybind11* is surprisingly easy, things get tricky when interacting with libraries using *SWIG* to generate their Python bindings.
-As long as the modules generated via *SWIG* and *pybind11* interact only on the Python level, the method the bindings were generated does not matter.
-But as soon as a C++ library A wrapped to Python via *pybind11* tries to interact with a library B wrapped to Python via *SWIG* by exchanging C++ objects via the Python layer, incompatibilities arise due to the different methods of wrapping the underlying C++ types.
+As long as the modules generated via *SWIG* and *pybind11* interact only on the Python level, the method the bindings were generated with does not matter.
+But as soon as a C++ library wrapped to Python via *pybind11* tries to interact with a library wrapped to Python via *SWIG* by exchanging C++ objects via the Python layer, incompatibilities arise due to the different methods of wrapping the underlying C++ types.